hykim-soulis/Bankist/README.md

 # Bankist Account

-Bankist account project is a bank account dashboard for user.
-In this project, I can learn how to internationalize date and currency format depends on users' locales and set timer for user login session.
+Bankist account project is implementing a bank account dashboard page for user.
+In this project, I learned how to internationalize date and currency format depends on users' locale and set timer for user login session.

 ## Project Description